plechi/trace.js/README.md

     </body>
 </html>
 ```
-Now all errors were sent to the `tracer.php` script.

-You can modify this in `trace.js`:
+You can modify the URL of the log-server in `trace.js`:

 ```javascript
 var options={